efan8/COMP30022-IT_Project-2020/backend/SERVER-README.md

 where in the message's query the item_id is included

-    POST localhost:3001/api/upload
+    POST localhost:3001/api/upload_image

-eg
-    localhost:3001/api/upload?item_id=-LpcM-nohsWusv7Hf67-

-    where
-        "-LpcM-nohsWusv7Hf67-"
-    is the item_id stored as "id" in the database.
+where the file and item_id is stored in fields of Form Data

 The frontend will then make a third call to the backend updating the artifact entry in the database with the URL of the images stored on Firebase this is the "imageURL": "<example_url>" field.
 Which is initially